midhungolla/CNN_project/README.md

 Problem statement: To build a CNN based model which can accurately detect melanoma.
 Melanoma is a type of cancer that can be deadly if not detected early.
 It accounts for 75% of skin cancer deaths.
 A solution that can evaluate images and alert dermatologists about the presence of melanoma has the potential to reduce a lot of manual effort needed in diagnosis.

 ## Table of Contents
-Problem Statement
+Problem Statement,
-Acknowledgements
+Acknowledgements,
-Technologies Used
+Technologies Used,
 Conclusion

 ## The data set contains the following diseases: